Presto

 Building Trust

 The existing PRESTO app functions as a passive wallet.
-But the daily commuter's primary needs are not static - they are immediate, contextual, and often high anxiety.
+But the daily commute's needs are not static.
+They are immediate, contextual, and often high anxiety.
+Research showed a profound trust deficit, with users top demands being reliability and real time data.

 The existing PRESTO app functions as a passive wallet.
 But the daily commuter's primary needs are not static; they are immediate, contextual, and high-anxiety.
 Our research showed a profound trust deficit, with users' top demands being reliability and real-time data.